NamNV2496/go-crawler/README.md

 - Crawls web pages starting from a given URL with method GET, POST and CURL
 - Manage multiple queue with priority for crawlers
 - Send message to Telegram
-- Validator input data: handle dynamic by config base on different action
+- Validator input data: handle dynamic by config base on different action config in yaml files to control require data or value range in `validator.go`

 ## Technologies